 - Neurological issues: confusion, fatigue, anxiety, numbness, depression, lack of focus, difficulty speaking

 - Other: weight loss, nutrient deficiencies, diminished immune function, osteoporosis, headaches, anemia

-If you suspect that you have gluten intolerance in any form, you should consult your healthcare provider — even before attempting to eliminate gluten from your diet.
+If you suspect that you have a gluten-related disorder, you should consult a healthcare professional — even before attempting to eliminate gluten from your diet.

 Some testing procedures for certain gluten-related conditions like celiac disease may give inaccurate results if you’re already adhering to a strict gluten-free diet (

-What’s more, certain symptoms that may seem like gluten intolerance could be a reaction to something else entirely.
+What’s more, certain symptoms that may seem like a reaction to gluten could be a reaction to something else.

-Thus, the best first-line approach is to discuss your symptoms with an expert before attempting to diagnose or treat yourself.
+Thus, the best first-line approach is to discuss your symptoms with a healthcare professional before attempting to diagnose or treat yourself.

 Gluten-free diets are more popular than ever, but there’s often confusion about what gluten is and when it ought to be eliminated.

 Gluten refers to a variety of proteins naturally found in cereal grains, such as wheat, barley, and rye.